 What type of metalworking should be used?

-Each metalworking process has its pros and cons - that’s why the manufacturing method should be chosen carefully.
-We recommend taking a closer look at each of the manufacturing processes in other manufacturing guides, and if necessary, contact us.
+Each metalworking process has its pros and cons - that’s why the manufacturing method should be chosen based on the budget and application.
+We recommend taking a closer look at each of the manufacturing processes in our manufacturing guides and, if necessary, contact us.